-Dr. Yvonne Chandler, IS associate professor and director of the Law Librarianship and Legal Informatics program is a recipient of the 2020 Marian Gould Gallagher Distinguished Service Award by the American Association of Law Libraries.
+Dr. Yvonne Chandler, associate professor and director of the Law Librarianship and Legal Informatics program is a recipient of the 2020 Marian Gould Gallagher Distinguished Service Award by the American Association of Law Libraries.
 The award is the Association’s highest honor.

 Established in 1984, the Marian Gould Gallagher Distinguished Service Award recognizes a career of outstanding, extended and sustained service to law librarianship and to AALL.
 The Award is presented to an individual who has completed or is nearing completion of an active professional career.

 Since joining the IS department in 1993, Dr. Chandler has dedicated her time to teaching and service in the LIS profession.

 “Dr. Chandler is one of our most dedicated professors,” Jiangping Chen, professor and chair of the Department of Information Science told AALL.
 “As an enthusiastic LIS educator and scholar, she has guided and recruited numerous students to the library and law library profession, especially minority and first-generation college students.”

 Chandler has been an active member of AALL for over 40 years, attending the association’s annual conference each year, and hosting networking events for IS alumni and students.
 She is also a founding member of the Black Caucus of AALL.
 Her service to law librarianship also includes serving as Vice President and President of the Southwestern Association of Law Libraries (SWALL) from 2004-2005 and 2005-2007, respectively.

 In addition to her role as director of the Law Librarianship and Legal Informatics program, Dr. Chandler served as director for several out-of-state cohorts for the Master’s program.
 As cohort director she successfully recruited many students of color to pursue their library and information science degree, and served as advisor throughout their journey.